Turning a ReStore find into a DIY Magnetic Chalkboard.

 I saw a framed one at a local antique/craft shop.
 It was $50 and the frame was way too thick for the area we needed it for.

-The metal sheet stock at the home improvement stores were way too expensive so that was out.
+The metal sheet stock at the home improvement stores was way too expensive so that was out, too.

-Wanting to use the frame as well as the center panel, the mounting brackets needed to be removed.
+Wanting to use the frame as well as the center panel, the mounting brackets were removed.

 Then using a flapper disk the remaining weld was removed restoring the original shape of the tubing.
 Also, removing the powder coat finish.